 - Reduced time of grafts remaining outside the body, thus ensuring strong and healthy placement of the grafts.

-- Adequate hair follicles survival rates.
+- Excellent hair follicle survival rates.

-- Reduced bleeding during the creation of the recipient area.
-Reduced trauma during graft handling, thus leading to less damage in the blood supply to the implanted area.
+- Reduced trauma during graft handling.
+This leads to less damage in the blood supply to the area with implanted hair.

-Disadvantages of DHI Technique
+Disadvantages of the DHI Technique

-Shortly after its creation, experts operating within the field started to conduct research so as to gain an in-depth understanding on this new technique.
-According to the results of their studies, they had identified that not all people were ideal candidates for utilizing the Choi implanter pen during the hair transplant surgery.
+Shortly after its creation, experts operating within the field started to conduct research, to best understand this new technique, and to see if it benefits all patients uniformly and universally.
+According to the results of their studies, however, they found that not all people were ideal candidates for utilizing the Choi implanter pen during hair transplant surgery.

-As a result, this may lead to inappropriate bend in the follicle, incorrect graft placement and an excessive trauma for the follicles.
-Therefore, not all patients are ideal candidates for the utilization of the Choi implanter pen during their hair transplant surgery.
-SIn opposition to the proposed findings, some physicians disagreed with this statement, indicating that with increased training and experience with the Choi implanter pen, effective graft placement with any type of hair characteristics could be possible.
-With scientific and technical advancements, hair restoration procedures has improved over the past decade, reaching to a point where it is now possible to conduct hair transplant utilizing the Choi Implanter pen with any kind of hair characteristics, creating a new era that produces consistent, effective, predictable, safe but most of all natural-looking results.
+Without the proper diameter and straightness, follicles could experience a bending effect, or could lead to incorrect graft placement and an excessive trauma for the follicles.
+Therefore, it was reported that not all patients are ideal candidates for the utilization of the Choi implanter pen during their hair transplant surgery.

+Some physicians disagreed with this statement, indicating that with increased training and experience with the Choi implanter pen, effective graft placement with any type of hair characteristics could be possible.
+With scientific and technical advancements, hair restoration procedures has improved over the past decade, reaching to a point where it is now possible to conduct hair transplant utilizing the Choi Implanter pen with any kind of hair characteristics, and on any reasonable number of grafts.